RyanJeavo/CognexoTesting/README.md

 ## Tool Choice
 For this project, Typescript and Playwright have been selected as the primary tools for development.

-**Typescript** has been chosen primarily for it's ability to catch errors before runtime.
+**Typescript** has been chosen primarily for its ability to catch errors before runtime.
 Ensuring methods are correctly typed can reduce the amount of testing required to ensure the framework is stable and consistent.

-**Playwright** has been chosen for it's ease of use, maintainability and support.
+**Playwright** has been chosen for its ease of use, maintainability and support.
 There is a reason that Playwright has been the cool kid on the block for a few years now.
 Below are some of the many reasons it was chosen:
 - Ease of setup (```npm init playwright@latest``` and you've got an instantly runnable test)
 - Tools straight out of the box that do exactly what they say on the tin
 - Code is extremely readable